-Woman charged with felony for tagging statue with chalk
+Woman charged with felony for writing ‘tear down’ on statue

-ATLANTA (AP) - A woman arrested Thursday at the Georgia State Capitol for defacing a statue of a Confederate general wrote “tear down” on it in chalk, a police report shows, leading a protest organizer to question whether the action merits any criminal charges, much less a felony charge filed by the Georgia State Patrol.
+ATLANTA (AP) - A protest organizer says a woman arrested Thursday at the Georgia State Capitol for defacing a statue of a Confederate general only wrote “tear down” on it in chalk, questioning whether the action merited any criminal charges, much less a felony charge filed by the Georgia State Patrol.

 State Department of Public Safety spokeswoman Lt.
 Stephanie L. Stallings said 55-year-old Jamie Loughner of Atlanta was arrested Thursday and charged with interference with government property, a felony, and criminal trespass, a misdemeanor.